-Whether it is art or cars Verona is famous for housing traditional museums.
-Explore Nicolis Museum which aims to showcase Italian culture through the Italian motors.
+Whether art or cars, Verona is famous for housing traditional museums.
+Explore Nicolis Museum, which aims to showcase Italian culture through the Italian motors.
 The collections vary from motorcycles and Formula 1 race cars.

 You can experience the historic period in Italian motor advancements throughout the years.
 You can also get to see innovations such as the F104 Starfighter plane.
 Besides the range of automobiles, it is also famously known as a Vespa museum in Italy.

 Learn about the historical significance of the museum founded in 2000 by Luciano Nicolis.
-He is passionate about cars and vehicles and wanted to share his profound knowledge of mechanics with the whole world.
+He is passionate about cars and vehicles and wants to share his profound knowledge of mechanics with the world.

-- The tour covers the entrance fee to the museum along with access to all 8 collections.
+- The tour covers the museum’s entrance fee and access to all eight collections.

 3. Alfa Romeo Museum Milan private guided tour

 Start this experience by watching a fun short film about Alfa Romeo cars in the museum theatre.
-Sip on some Italian coffee as you admire the new Alfa Romeo cars on display, some of these cars can be purchased or will be put for sale.
+Sip on some Italian coffee as you admire the new Alfa Romeo cars on display.
+Some of these cars can be purchased or will be put on sale.

 4. Motor Valley Tour from Bologna

-Bologna prides itself on one of the best car museums in Italy as they have intricate car models and sports automobiles.
+Bologna prides itself on being one of the best car museums in Italy, as they have intricate car models and sports automobiles.
 This is one of the few full-day tours of the “Motor Valley” in Bologna.

 Car lovers will be ecstatic as the tour will give an inside view of the mechanics and productions of famous Italian cars such as Ducati, Ferrari, and Lamborghini.
 The behind-the-scenes look at each car will make you appreciate the hard work and effort put into making sports cars.

-This tour offers a test drive of the Ferrari California Turbo and any other sports car models.
-The minimum age requirement for the test drive is 21 years old.
+This tour offers a test drive of the Ferrari California Turbo and other sports car models.
+The minimum age requirement for a test drive is 21 years old.

 End the day with lunch at the local restaurants outside the museum to get a mouthfeel of the regional Bologna cuisine.

 - Hotel pick-up is offered if the hotel is in Bologna.
-The tour guides are also willing to make transportation accommodations if you are coming from a different city.
+The tour guides are also willing to make transportation accommodations if you come from a different city.

-- Infants seats and strollers are accessible and can be requested at the front desk of the museum.
+- Infant seats and strollers are accessible and can be requested at the museum’s front desk.

 - This tour is not wheelchair accessible